 - Emergency management officials fear this will become a reality during hurricane evacuations.
 Some evacuation plans call for opening both sides of interstates/major highways to traffic traveling away from the disaster.
 South Carolina switched eastbound highways to westbound traffic as part of the Hurricane Dorian evacuations, and a couple of states did likewise during Hurricane Michael in 2018.
 During Hurricane Floyd in 1999, more than 3 million people tried to evacuate cities along the eastern seaboard, leading to cars stuck in traffic for 10 to 12 hours or more.
 Fortunately, the hurricane changed course.
 Had it hit the traffic-clogged interstate, it could have led to this trope, with catastrophic consequences.

-- During the First Gulf War in 1991, the US Air Force attacked a large convoy of Iraqi vehicles fleeing Kuwait City, destroying as many as 2000 vehicles, either killing the passengers or forcing them to flee into the desert.
+- During the First Gulf War in 1991, the US Air Force, British RAF, and French Air Force attacked a large convoy of Iraqi vehicles fleeing Kuwait City, destroying as many as 2000 vehicles, either killing the passengers or forcing them to flee into the desert.
 The news media published photos of the long line of destroyed vehicles, reminiscent of this trope, calling it the "Highway of Death"